FirstTimeEZ/server-ssl/README.md

 ### Arguments

+To use `server-ssl.js` in production you will need to provide arguments, they are not case sensitive.

 | Arguments       | Description                                      | Default Value         |
 |--------------|--------------------------------------------------|-----------------------|
 | `--port=`    | Specifies the port number for HTTPS | `443` |